Most marketers treat lead generation as a vanity metric by chasing email addresses that never convert.

 The best CTA button copy reinforces the promise made in the headline.
 It reminds people of the value proposition.

-Another sign of persuasive CTAs is that they are in the first person.
+Another sign of a persuasive CTA is that it uses first person.
 Here’s a brilliant example from Copyhackers:

 Notice the CTA particularly: “Be Twice As Badass with Persuasive Design Chops”.